 Adulting 101: What You Need to Know About Leaving the Nest

 Ah, adulting: the time when you leave the nest, spread your wings, and realize… you might not actually know how to fly.
 The term “adulting” has become a popular way to describe behavior that is seen as responsible and grown-up.
-According to dictionary.com, this behavior often “involves meeting the mundane demands of independent and professional living” (you know, paying bills and running errands).
+According to dictionary.com, the definition of this behavior often “involves meeting the mundane demands of independent and professional living” (you know, paying the bills and running errands).

 Leaving the nest is both exciting and overwhelming.
-After all, no one has “adulting” figured out perfectly, and that’s the beauty of it.
+After all, no one has adulting figured out perfectly—and that’s the beauty of it.
 You’ll go through ups and downs, but you’ll inevitably grow throughout the process.
-We’re here to give you some tips for transitioning into adulthood but remember, it’s your journey so make it count!
+At the end of the day, it’s your story to write; but at College Raptor, we’re always here to help.
+We’ve put together your “Adulting 101” guide with some tips and tricks for transitioning into adulthood.

 What Does “Adulting” Even Mean?

 Legally, you become an adult at 18.
 But that doesn’t mean you magically know everything right then and there.
-The transition into adulthood is so fast that suddenly, you are the one deciding what to make for dinner, how to open a bank account, unclog a toilet, spend money wisely, how to make big life decisions, and whether to do laundry on Tuesday or Friday.
+The transition into adulthood is so fast that suddenly, you seem to be the one doing all of the things and don’t know how or when that happened.
+There are so many tasks to be solved: deciding what to make for dinner, figuring out how to open a bank account, unclogging a toilet, trying to spend money wisely, making big life decisions, and even just choosing whether to do laundry on Tuesday or Friday.

 While exciting, it can also feel like a whirlwind trying to figure everything out.
-In fact, many people experience “imposter syndrome” throughout their transition to adulthood.
-It’s a defeating feeling of being a fraud and doubting your own skills.
-Just take a deep breath—there’s no right way to do it all.
+Many people experience imposter syndrome—a defeating feeling of being a fraud and doubting their skills—throughout their transition to adulthood.
+Just take a deep breath, because there’s no right way to do it all.
 A lot of adulthood is just figuring it out as you go.

 Societal Expectations and the Pressure to “Adult”

-You might be asking yourself, “Can I do this?”
-Answer: you absolutely can!
-You just need the right tools.
-The pressure to “adult” successfully is common, but there are ways to manage it so you can experience success:
+You might be asking yourself, “How does one successfully ‘adult’?”
+Our answer: You just need the right tools.
+The pressure to adult successfully is quite common, but there are ways to manage it so you can experience success—even through the ups and downs.
+Let’s look at the four essential pillars of success that can help you build a healthy and successful future: finances, personal goals, relationship goals, and work-life balance.

 1. Financial Success